Unity-Technologies/com.unity.live-capture.stype/Packages/com.unity.live-capture.stype/Documentation~/features.md

 ## External Synchronization

 A slight discrepancy always exists between the 3D rendering image in Unity and the real camera image.
-To resolve this discrepancy, it's necessary to synchronize the signal coming from the Stype device with the video.
-You can connect Stype devices and timecode generators to get time and frame synchronization within Unity.
+To resolve this discrepancy, it's necessary to synchronize the signal coming from the stYpe device with the video.
+You can connect stYpe devices and timecode generators to get time and frame synchronization within Unity.

 Check the Live Capture package documentation about [Genlock](https://docs.unity3d.com/Packages/com.unity.live-capture@4.0/manual/genlock.html).